 The Federal Reserve typically cuts interest rates in order to stimulate more financial lending in order to help businesses survive rough economic times.
 This recession has required a more involved response from the Fed, and thus the Main Street Lending Program was created.
 This program was estimated to assist in funding up to $600 billion in new loans.
 The loans were aimed at small to medium sized businesses that were healthy before the pandemic and recession.
 Additionally, you can still be eligible for these funds even if you took a PPP loan.
 These loans require repayment, and the minimum loans amount is $250,000.
 So, this lending program is aimed at higher revenue businesses than the typical mom and pop main street businesses.
 The largest drawback to these loans is that they aren’t being approved.
 Despite the program aiming to fund businesses that were strong before the pandemic, the drop in business strength due to the pandemic is disqualifying a lot of applicants.
 The Fed takes 95% of responsibility for businesses that are unable to repay the loans.
 Even with only 5% liability, banks are not lending to small businesses.
 Only $2.5 billion out of the $600 billion has been loaned from the Main Street program.
 That is less than 1% of the loan amounts the program intended to underwrite.
 Unfortunately, this loan program appears to be overwhelmingly out of reach to the businesses that need it.

-So there are a lot of government funding programs that are aimed at helping small businesses weather this storm.
+So there are a lot of government stimulus funding programs that are aimed at helping small businesses weather this storm.
 The unfortunate reality is that there is no perfect solution in these programs, and there is no action by the Senate to pass more stimulus programs.
 These loans may be eligible for some businesses but with many small business closures already and more to come, they won’t be enough.
 There is no guarantee of financing for the EIDL or Main Street Lending Program, and if you have already taken out a PPP loan then you cannot receive another PPP loan.
 Without adding more debt and repayment obligations to your business, how can you find reliable financing for your business during COVID-19?
 Invoice factoring is a debt-free source of business funding that improves your cash flow.
 Approval decisions are not determined by your credit score or time in business.
 Instead, new start or bad credit business owners can receive fast, flexible funding that grows with your funding needs.
 Whether you want to use a small business stimulus funding program or not, factoring can help.